mmdagent-ex/site-doc/content.en/docs/00_build.md

 {{< /hint >}}

-After extraction, make sure the contents look like this:
+Make sure the unpacked files look like this:

     (top)/
     ├── MMDAgent-EX.exe